 It helps achieve business goals

 Incentive trips give employees something to focus on and work towards.
 It helps encourage and motivate them.
-Higher morale, teamwork and a happy working environment leads to higher work input and therefore business goals can be achieved.
+Higher morale, teamwork and a happy working environment lead to higher work input and therefore business goals can be achieved.

 When employees feel recognised and appreciated for the work they put in they develop a deeper sense of loyalty to the company, which increases productivity.
 Incentive trips aren’t a one-off investment because increased productivity leads to higher sales.

 Incentive trips provide a memorable experience which builds relationships within the team.
-Employees will be excited before the trip and afterwards they can share their experience which acts as internal PR.
+Employees will be excited before the trip and afterwards, they can share their experience which acts as internal PR.
 Your own staff are your best advocates, being both credible and knowledgeable, and will voluntarily broadcast why other team members should take part.
 No PR is more effective or motivational than word of mouth.